e-tidemo/new-years-quiz/README.md

 * [Credits] (#credits)

 - # User Experience (UX)
 The overall goal was for the website to work on a range of different devices.
+Furthermore, considering the intended audience is a group of people I, myself, know in a New Year's party setting, the theme is a playful one and alcohol consumption need not to be problematised (as it might have should the quiz appeal to a different type of group, for example in a corporate setting).

   - ## 1.
 Goals for a First Time Visitor
     - For a first time visitor, it is important that one can quickly grasp what the website is about.